top of page

 Our interviews uncovered tensions between our client, managers, and employees.

+Managers wanted detailed data and metrics about employees' progress.
 But employees wanted privacy and anonymity.
-Notably, many of them actually didn't like the idea of competition in the workplace.
+Many of them actually didn't like the idea of competition in the workplace.

 research-stickies.png